Ali-Stanford/PhysicsInformedPointNetElasticity/README.md

 **Version:** 1.0 <br>

 **Citations** <br>
-If you use the code, plesae cite the following journal papers: <br>
+If you use the code, please cite the following journal papers: <br>

 <b>#1</b> **[Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously?
 Application to linear elasticity](https://arxiv.org/pdf/2303.13634.pdf)**